emilylucindakurtz/CulturalInstitutionsSRP2026/meeting_notes.md

 - Try to make time to meet with teams and divide labor in a way that makes sense
 - Think about the specific datasets you want to finish collecting and make a concrete plan for doing so
 - Think about *why* you were interested in those datasets, this will inform other data we may want to collect on/related to them, and be prepared to share more about that on Monday so Emily can come up with some ideas for next steps for you all

+# June 15

+- let's focus on EDA instead
+- Emily's library data already includes demographic data - maybe explore it longitudinally
+- tidygeocoder R package will convert from address to lat and lon
+- Rimona - auto plants, Ian - power plants, Fortune 500
+-   How to involve satellite - Emily will back to Zoe about this Tuesday
+- EDA - do whatever to explore!
+- Emily - no word from Northwestern yet or streetartcities
+-   looking into openstreetmap instead - Emily, read Emily's read osmexploration R script to see what's going on

+The why:

+- Ian - interest in industry comes from question of how big are the employers in the communities they are in.
+How much is it supporting the local economy?
+Do corporate headquarters have negative* impacts as well?
+Talked about Local View, St. Louis FRED
+-   Corporate headquarters having negative impacts - Seattle with lots of tech workers driving up housing - Google News Articles, Proquest for news articles/Op Eds talking about these negative impacts
+- Emily - murals - motivated by home (DC) - social issues and advocacy - particularly interested in the descriptions - also are they more common in particular areas (liberal vs. conservative? places that support free speech? polarized areas?)
+-   news outlets - news deserts, not getting the right or enough information - geographic patterns to that?
+Ben Toff
+- Zoe - museums give a nice glimpse of a city immediately with visitors - what kinds of museums do cities and states have?
+Satellite is just exciting and new!

+Plan for the week:
+- Tuesday and Wednesday: hop into office hours if needed (10-11 on Zoom)
+- Thursday - informal check in at Carleton SRP training thing
+- Friday is a holiday - no meeting